salesforcecli/plugin-deploy-retrieve-metadata/README.md

   -x, --manifest=<value>         File path for the manifest (package.xml) that specifies the components to retrieve.

 GLOBAL FLAGS
-  --json  format output as json
+  --json  Format output as json.

 DESCRIPTION
   Retrieve metadata in source format from an org to your local project.